adopt-liveview/adopt-liveview/priv/pages/2026/04-26-v2-navigate-to-the-same-route-en_US.md

 end
 ```

-The `handle_params/3` callback is very similar to `mount/3` except that the second argument contains the URI of the current page and the return must be `{:noreply, socket}`.
+The `handle_params/3` callback is very similar to `mount/3`, except that the second argument contains the URI of the current page and the return must be `{:noreply, socket}`.

 One annoying thing at the moment is the fact that we have duplicated code between our `mount/3` and `handle_params/3`.
-Fortunately there is a very simple solution for this.
-Whenever a LiveView is initialized by Phoenix for the first time it executes `mount/3` if it exists and then `handle_params/3` if it exists.
-This way we can remove `mount/3` completely.
+Fortunately, there is a very simple solution for this.
+Whenever a LiveView is initialized by Phoenix for the first time, it executes `mount/3` if it exists and then `handle_params/3` if it exists.
+This way, we can remove `mount/3` completely.
 Update `PageLive`:

 ```elixir
 defmodule MyappWeb.PageLive do